 Fox Meadow was originally discovered in 2012 by a small channel program on outcrop that exhibited magnetic/radiometric anomalies.
-Subsequent channels in 2013 and 2016 discovered two mineralized zones, one to the south and one to the north, that exhibited low to medium grade CREE mineralization.
-Trenching by hand indicated that mineralization also occurred in overburden-covered treed areas.
+Subsequent channels in 2013 and 2016 discovered two mineralized zones, one to the south and one to the north, that exhibited low to high grade CREE mineralization.
+Trenching by hand indicated that mineralization also occurred in overburden-covered treed areas adjacent to the outcrop channels.